top of page

 a series of catchy singles and blazing through a stellar run of headline shows across the country,

-the band released their debut album “Phoning It In”; a sharp, no-holds-barred album of zippy pop-rock songs dealing with heartbreak, boredom, anxiety and nostalgia.
+the band released their debut album “Phoning It In”; a sharp, no-holds-barred album of zippy Pop-Rock songs dealing with heartbreak, boredom, anxiety and nostalgia.

 Bowles has made a name for himself recording and touring Aus in various outfits over the years,